 This process is common for both residential and commercial applications.

-Secondary glazing is an ideal solution as not only is it effective, it is also aesthetically pleasing and will not draw attention away from a room or beautiful period windows.
+Secondary glazing is an ideal solution as not only is it effective, but it is also aesthetically pleasing and will not draw attention away from a room or beautiful period windows.

 Types of Secondary Glazing